-Brief description: Each year the University of Edinburgh offer 3 Julius Nyerere Master’s Scholarships to students from Tanzania to study for Master’s degree.
-Scholarship is now open for the 2015-2016 academic session.
+Brief description: Each year the University of Edinburgh UK offer Julius Nyerere Master’s Scholarships to students from Tanzania to study for Master’s degree.
+Scholarship is open for the 2016-2017 academic session until 1 April.

 Subject Areas: Courses offered at the University

 The Julius Nyerere Scholarship was set up in memory of Mwalimu Julius Nyerere who led Tanganyika to independence in 1961 and became the first prime minister and later president of Tanzania.
 Nyerere received a scholarship in 1949 to attend the University of Edinburgh where he obtained a Masters of Arts degree that saw him study courses in English, Political Economy, Social Anthropology, British History, Economic History, Constitutional Law, and Moral Philosophy.

 Selection Criteria: The scholarship is awarded broadly on the basis of academic merit, with candidates requiring a Bachelors degree equivalent to a UK First Class Honours (‘First’) or Upper Division/Upper Second Class Honours (‘2:1’) degree.